BCDevOps/keycloak-admin/keycloak_realm_builder/readme.md

 # keycloak realm builder
-This containerized application will run on OpenShift / Kubernetes and will:
+This containerized application will run on OpenShift / Kubernetes and consists of two parts:
-- Receive a GitHub Pull Request payload
+- Ansible Webhook, that receives a GitHub Pull Request payload
-- Run an Ansible playbook that:
-  - Gets the keycloak realm configuration json from the PR
-  - Configure the realm with the appropriate settings
-  - Close and merge the GitHub Pull Request
+- Absible playbook that creates Keycloak Realms (see scripts/readme.md for details)

 ## Webhook Configuration